ZephrFish/OmniProx/README.md

 OmniProx is a multi-cloud HTTP proxy manager that provides IP rotation and header manipulation capabilities across different cloud providers.
 It offers a unified interface for managing proxies on various cloud platforms.

+> [!IMPORTANT]
+> This has been tested from a Linux/MacOS base build therefore most deployment with python may differ on Windows.

 ## Features

 - **Multi-Cloud Support**: Deploy proxies on Azure, GCP, Cloudflare, and Alibaba Cloud